 where we need to enforce terms of our agreement with you and need to disclose your information in order to do so.

 to recover debt or in the event of insolvency.

-in response to a legal warrant, court order or as otherwise required by law.
+in response to a legal warrant, court order or as otherwise requested by law.

 to analytics providers, who provide us with information on improvements to our services.